Mati97M/authorisation-service/README.md

 ## Using Compose manifest
 ### To run db for the app:
 1) being in the root folder of the project, type in the terminal: 'cd docker'
-2) type 'docker-compose --env-file=docker/.env -d up' to run container with postgres in detached mode
+2) type 'docker-compose --env-file=.env up -d' to run container with postgres in detached mode
 3) connect to db using DBeaver, providing the following info:
 * port: 5432
 * user: dev
 * password: MyPass
 * database: auth

+### another docker commands
+- `docker-compose stop`: Stops running containers without removing them.
+They can be started again with `docker-compose start`.

+- `docker-compose down`: Stops the containers and removes them along with their associated networks.